 At Outland Denim we acknowledge that the use of cotton and dyes in the process of jean manufacturing results in a myriad environmental impacts.
-We are attempting to reduce the impact of our denim by sourcing it from a Turkish mill called Bossa, which aims to improve the sustainability of cotton growing and manufacturing.
+We are attempting to reduce the impact of our denim by sourcing it from a Bossa, which aims to improve the sustainability of cotton growing and manufacturing.

 Additionally, Bossa has undertaken multiple research and development projects in order to better understand and reduce environmental impacts.
 Some of these include: design of a waste recovery system for a spinning mill; utilisation of natural dyes; development of recycled cotton in blended denims; as well as undertaking studies on their carbon dioxide emissions and reduction measures.
+Bossa has provided Outland Denim with Oeko-Tex Standard 100 certifications as evidence of testing against harmful substances.

 Coats is Outland Denim’s supplier of thread, and invests much time and money into creating socially and environmentally sustainable workplaces and communities.
 Coats is safeguarding environmental health by: being part of the ZDHC Initiative; reducing greenhouse gas emissions (those responsible for warming the atmosphere) by 18 per cent over the past three years; increasing usage of biofuels to replace fossil fuels; controlling effluent water in accordance with local legislation as well as their own global standards; and being ISO 14001 ‘Environmental Management Systems’ certified.